 Once your fortnightly income reaches what’s referred to as the ‘cut-off point’, you’ll no longer be entitled to the Age Pension.

 The income you receive from your Flexi Pension and/or Indexed Pension is one of the income sources Centerlink considers.

 How pension income is treated under the income test

-From 1 January 2015, the income from account-based pensions such as UniSuper’s Flexi Pension is subject to the same deeming rules that apply to other financial investments, such as shares and cash.
-This only applies to Flexi Pensions commenced from 1 January 2015 and to Flexi Pensions where the account holder hasn’t been in continuous receipt of the Age Pension from 31 December 2014.
+If you started your Flexi Pension after 1 January 2015 or if you haven’t continuously received a Flexi Pension since 31 December 2014, the income from account-based pensions such as our Flexi Pension is subject to the same deeming rules that apply to other financial investments, such as shares and cash.

-Deeming rules do not apply to members who commenced a Flexi Pension before 1 January 2015 and were receiving a government income support payment like the Age Pension.
+Deeming rules don’t apply if you started a Flexi Pension before 1 January 2015 and were receiving a government income support payment like the Age Pension.

 Defined Benefit Indexed Pension